David Najem

-David Najem (Dari: داوید نجم; born May 26, 1992) is a professional footballer who plays as a defender for USL Championship club New Mexico United and the Afghanistan national team.
+David Najem (Dari: داوید نجم; born May 26, 1992) is a professional footballer who plays as a defender for the Afghanistan national team.

+Born in the United States, he has represented the Afghanistan internationally.
 Najem grew up in Clifton, New Jersey and attended Paramus Catholic High School, where he set school career records for both goals and points.

 Career

 Early career

 Najem was a member of the New York Red Bulls Academy since the age of 14 and played with the U-23 team during his college career.
 He attended Paramus Catholic High School, where he captained the team for two seasons and set the school record for career goals scored with 54.
 In 2010, Najem enrolled at Columbia University, and played four seasons with the men's soccer team.
 During his senior year in 2013, he was awarded as the Ivy League Offensive player of the year, tallying five goals and six assists.